Originally posted on 1/6/19 on Zoot580.blogspot.com.

 On February 16, 2018 Marvel Comics and MCU (Marvel Cinematic Universe) fans, especially those of African (and African American) origin experienced the historic release of “Black Panther” with great delight.
 For the first time, a Marvel Cinematic release was located in, featured and revolved around people of color.

 Set in the fictional country of Wakanda, it is the story of heir apparent T’Challa, who becomes king (after his father, King T’Chaka is assassinated at a conference on German soil in “Captain America: Civil War”), of a technologically advanced, uncolonized and otherwise hidden country in Africa.
-King T’Challa, also serving as superhero and warrior “Black Panther”, soon finds his new appointment threatened by the presence of the unknown and revenge-seeking Erik Killmonger, son of King T’Chaka’s late brother who betrayed the kingdom years prior.
+King T’Challa, also serving as superhero and warrior “Black Panther”, soon finds his new appointment threatened by the presence of the previously unknown and revenge-seeking Erik Killmonger, son of King T’Chaka’s late brother who betrayed the kingdom years prior.

 Boasting a stellar and talented all-star cast, “Black Panther” raked in over $1.35 billion worldwide, making it the 9th highest grossing film of all time and the first Marvel film with a predominantly black cast and director.